DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

 # Diagnostic pages

+## Write some buggy code

-## Add a middleware to the above application that throws an exception.
+1. Add a middleware to the above application that throws an exception.
 Your Configure method should look something like this:

     ```C#
     public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)